Best Practices for Closing the Customer Feedback Loop

 What is a Customer Feedback Loop?

-When does this information dump actually turn into powerful insights that inspire action across the company and support overall product growth?
+When does this information dump turn into powerful insights that inspire action across the company and support overall product growth?
 It’s when you close the customer feedback loop.

 The concept behind closing a customer feedback loop is to improve customer satisfaction.
 While surveys like NPS, CSAT, CES, market research, and voice of the customer programs help a lot.
-But as a customer-centric business, you must ensure that your customers understand that their feedback is valued and heard by the company.
+But as a customer-centric business, you must ensure that your customers understand their feedback is valued and heard by the company.

 At companies where strong customer feedback systems take hold, business leaders and employees start to own customer loyalty the same way they own their targets for revenue, profits, and market share.
 Indeed, increasing positive customer feedback and meeting conventional financial objectives are becoming one and the same goal. -HBR